oscarlai1998/tp/docs/UserGuide.md

 > ℹ️ **Note:** The recommended operating system for iGraduate is Windows 10

 1. Make sure you have Java version 11 installed on your computer.
+You can check your version of Java by entering the command `java -version` on a command line interface like Command Prompt.
 If you do not have Java 11 installed on your computer, you can install it from [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).
 2. Download `iGraduate.jar` from latest github release by clicking [here](https://github.com/AY2021S2-CS2113T-W09-2/tp/releases).
 3. Copy the file to the folder you want to use as the home folder for your iGraduate program.